0x7d4/cat-detect-logistic/README.md

-# cat-or-not
+# is-it-cat
-Simple logistic regression for a one label (cat vs non-cat) image classification
+Computer vision plaground for a one label (cat vs non-cat) image classification